-View original article in Portuguese here.
-Article by Raquel Rolnik, Special Rapporteur to the UN on Adequate Housing.
+For the original article by Raquel Rolnik, Special Rapporteur to the UN on Adequate Housing, in Portuguese click here.

 On Wednesday, August 16, 2012, residents of the community of Vila Autodromo, in Rio de Janeiro, delivered an urbanization/upgrading proposal to Mayor Eduardo Paes.
 The proposal demonstrates that there is no incompatibility between the construction of the future Rio Olympic Park, the community’s existence, and the environmental preservation of Barra de Tijuca, where the community is located.
 In preparation for the Olympic Games, the city of Rio has plans to remove the nearly 500 families that have lived in the area for more than 40 years, and resettle them in a housing project to be built with funds from the program My House, My Life.

 Known as “The People’s Plan for Vila Autodrómo,” the project was developed by the community’s Residents’ Association in partnership with professors and students from the Federal University of Rio de Janeiro (UFRJ) and the Federal Fluminense University (UFF).
 In the drafting of the plan, three workshops were held, as well as six general assemblies and many residents’ meetings.

 Technically, the plan is divided into four programs: housing; sanitation, infrastructure, and environment; public services; and cultural and community development.
 The housing program, for example, calls for units of various sizes, some that can be enlarged, allowing for the particular needs of each family.